 - Heavier and bulkier to transport

-- Takes up more space on your bench
+- It takes up more space on your bench.

 The Best Fly Tying Vices, In My Opinion